Women’s

 RECOGNIZE MEDICAL RED FLAGS:

-You will learn to identify abnormal symptoms and health changes that may warrant further investigation by a healthcare provider.
-This ensures that clients receive timely medical referrals when needed, while the coach remains within their scope of practice.
+You will learn to identify abnormal symptoms and health changes (particularly associated with the menstrual cycle) that may warrant further investigation by a healthcare provider.
+This ensures that clients receive timely medical referrals when needed, while you remain within your scope of practice.

 EMPOWER CLIENTS THROUGH EDUCATION: